Brian Scudamore: The Rubbish Boys

 Although Rubbish Boys achieved $1 Million in revenue in 1997, Scudamore realized his team of employees did not share his vision for the company, so he laid-off his entire staff roster.
 He then adopted a new motto that states "It's All About People" and hired staff who shared his goals and vision for the company.

 1-800-GOT-JUNK?

 Scudamore decided that if he was going to professionalize a fragmented industry, the company needed a name that was catchy and easy to remember.
 He settled on '1-800-GOT-JUNK?', but the number was already owned by the Idaho Transportation Department.
 Scudamore persisted, and they eventually released it to him at no cost.
 Since 1998, the organization has experienced considerable growth.
-It currently services over 150 locations in three countries.
+It currently services over 150 locations in Canada, the United States, and Australia.

 Franchising and Growth

 Scudamore wanted to see his business grow, but declined to seek or accept offers of external funding so he could continue to move forward with his vision.
 Even after being advised that his company and industry could not be franchised, he decided to test the markets by launching operations in Victoria, British Columbia, and Seattle.
 After seeing success, Scudamore entrusted his friend Paul Guy to open the first 1-800-GOT-JUNK? franchise in Toronto in 1999, which is still the largest and most profitable location today.
 The first US franchise opened in Portland, Oregon, the following year, opening the door to 100 franchises throughout North America by 2004, and expanding into Australia in 2005.

 Brian Scudamore was quoted on 10 million Starbucks cups as part of their 'As I See It' program.